Paris Classical Concerts in Heavenly Settings:

 It is said that even in even in the Middle Ages, worshipers likened the church to “a gateway to heaven”.

-See what’s on at St Chapelle and book classical concerts online here >
+See what’s on at St Chapelle in 2013 and 2014 and book classical concerts online Here

 Read more about Sainte Chapelle >